framework-one/framework-one.github.io/source/documentation/cfml-and-clojure.markdown

 rather than the default `ioc.cfc` for the Dependency Injection component (the bean factory). `ioclj.cfc` extends DI/1 and provides the Clojure-specific magic.
 Note that we leave `diEngine` as the default (which is `"di1"`) because `ioclj.cfc` is just an extension to DI/1.

 Next we specify `diLocations` as the full filesystem path of the current folder.
+In a CFML / Clojure application, you potentially need to tell the bean factory about three things:

+* Where to look for your CFML beans (if any).
+* Where to find your `project.clj` or `build.boot` file.
+* Where to find Clojure `src` folders to look for Clojure source code to be "managed" (and autowired).

+Locations are specified as
+either a comma-separated list of file paths, or an array of paths, and one of them must specify the exact directory path to where `project.clj` or `build.boot` lives.
+By default, each path is searched in order, for each of the three types of files.
-In a CFML / Clojure application, you need to tell the bean factory about two things: where to find your `project.clj` file and where to look for your CFML beans (if any).
-Locations are specified as either a comma-separated list of file paths, or an array of paths, and one of them must specify the exact directory path to where `project.clj` lives.
-That will also be searched (recursively) for CFCs so you can store both your Clojure code and your CFML beans in the same tree structure if you wish, or you can store them separately and provide both file paths in `diLocations`.
+That means you can store both your Clojure code and your CFML beans in the same tree structure if you wish, or you can store them separately and provide multiple file paths in `diLocations`.
+File paths may optionally be prefixed with `clj:` or `cfml:` which will restrict searching to just that type of file.

+If you want to run `6helloclojure` with **Boot**, just add `diConfig : { boot : "boot" }` into the framework configuration and reload the application.

 ### MyApplication.cfc